scarlinj/HoliMovie/README.md

 ## Usage

-Below are images illustrating what users should see as they navigate the HoliMovie:
+Below are images illustrating what users should see as they navigate HoliMovie:

 ![Step 3](https://github.com/scarlinj/Project-One/blob/main/assets/images/city-drop-down.png)